Faculty and Staff

 Fu-Mei received her BA in Chinese Literature at National Cheng Kung University, Taiwan.
 She is a certified Chinese teacher in Taiwan and has taught Chinese in junior high school (grades 7, 8, and 9) in Taiwan from 1992 to 2002.
 She won her lottery Green Card and moved to the States with her family 2003.
 She has been teaching Chinese at Desert Academy since the 2006 school year.
 Fu-Mei took six of her DP Mandarin Chinese students to visit Taiwan during the 2011 spring break.
 Fu-Mei also teaches Chinese 111 & Chinese 112 at Santa Fe Community College.

-Chris received his BFA in Art and Technology from the School of the Art Institute of Chicago.
-His roles at Desert Academy include teaching digital animation in the school’s burgeoning Digital Media Arts department and providing technical assistance with campus computers and technology infrastructure.
-He also occasionally works in the math department teaching middle school math.
-Despite his field of interest, Chris maintains a healthy skepticism toward computers and enjoys the many outdoor activities Santa Fe has to offer, previously lending his talents to the St. John’s College Search & Rescue team.
+Chris received his BFA in Art and Technology from the School of the Art Institute of Chicago and has been happily engaged with the technology infrastructure and students of Desert Academy since 2006.
+His teaching roles at Desert Academy have included everything from digital imaging, comics, animation and visual effects to programming, mathematics and micro controllers.
+While Chris enjoys working within the ever-changing realm of digital technology, he maintains a healthy skepticism toward computers and enjoys the many outdoor activities Santa Fe has to offer, previously lending his talents to the St. John’s College Search & Rescue team.
+He is the proud owner of a stupid phone.

 MEET OUR STAFF